TiendaNube/api-docs/guides/Payment Provider/README.md

 #### Transaction Properties

-We believe it’s extremely important to provide the merchant with as much visibility as possible of the different types of transactions (*payment*; *chargeback*; *refund*) an `Order` may have and their statuses.
-Each of the data fields described on the [object description](../../resources/transaction.md#Payment-Context) is equally important and must be specified when a `Transaction` is created.
+It’s very important to provide the merchant with as much information as possible for every `Transaction`.
+This is because buyers may contact merchants for different reasons, including any doubts about the status of their purchase or even for specific doubts about the payment they did.

+The [`TransactionInfo`](../../resources/transaction.md#transaction-info) object should be completed with all the information required for each payment method.

-#### Transaction Id: Updating a Transaction
+#### Updating a Transaction

-The response for a `Transaction` creation includes the created `Transaction`.
-Each `Transaction` has an `id` which must be persisted and mapped accordingly in order to use it to update the `Transaction`'s `status`.

-There are two very important values which are required to be able to update a `Transaction`’s `status`: `Order.id` and `Transaction.id`.
-They are both part of the path of a `Transaction`’s URL.

-The `PUT` request to a `Transaction` allows only one property: `status`.
-The possible values of this field depend mainly on the `Type` of `Transaction` that is being updated.

-#### Transaction’s Statuses according to their Type

-The full description can be found [here](../../resources/transaction.md#transaction-status).
-Each `Type` has a “State Machine” with a flow that must be respected or, else, an error may occur.
-We’ve designed our State Machine to be as abstract as possible.
-Some Payment Providers may not support all the possible statuses but only some of them.

-Any IPNs or Transaction Webhooks should be handled by the App’s Backend and, when an updated state is detected, the App’s backend must update the corresponding `Transaction` through our API, making a `PUT` request as explained above.

-#### Credit/Debit Card Chargebacks

-It’s worth mentioning that the Credit/Debit Card state machine supports chargebacks.
-In our model, a `chargeback` may be the state of a `Transaction` of Credit/Debit Card type and it’s expected previous state `in_dispute`.
-The details on these states can be found [here](../../resources/transaction.md#credit-carddebit-card-transactions).
+As explained before, Nuvemshop's Transaction API is designed to reflect transactions that already exist and events related to those transactions that have already happened.
+Our Transactions API will automatically calculate the `Transaction`'s `status` on every [`TransactionEvent`](../../resources/transaction.md#transaction-events) reported by the payment provider using the [`TransactionEvent` endpoint](../../resources/transaction.md#transaction-eventspost-ordersorder_idtransactionstransaction_idevents).

+#### Transaction event workflows
+The possible `TransactionEvents` a `Transaction` can receive depend on the possible workflows for each payment method.

+The payment methods `boleto`, `ticket`, `bank_debit`, `debit card`, `wallet`, `wire_transfer` and `cash`, all share the same events workflow.

+The payment method credit_card has it's own workflow to support all the `credit_card` specific transaction events.

 ## Infrastructure
-It is important to take into account that Nuvemshop is a platform with 30K+ stores.
-This means the implemented backend will need to be able to handle pretty high-traffic loads.
+It is important to take into account that Nuvemshop is a platform with 50K+ stores.
+This means the implemented backend will need to be able to handle high-traffic loads.
 All the necessary scaling, performance monitoring and alert triggering architecture must be implemented.

-Special dates like Black Friday or Cyber Monday should be handled with care.
-Your app should be able to sustain heavy loads with multiple bursts.
+Special dates like Black Friday, Cyber Monday and Hotsale should be handled with care.
+Your app should be able to sustain heavy loads with multiple very high traffic peaks.